-- The average value of land in the contiguous United States is about $12,000 per acre.
+- The average cost of land in the contiguous United States is about $12,000 per acre.

 - Location and land development (Are there roads?
-Buildings?) are two key determining factors in the value of an acre.
+Buildings?) are two key determining factors in the value and cost of an acre.

 - Typically, in urban areas, land is worth more than a house on that land.